moskalyk/uflo/ARCHITECTURE.md

 </p>

 # Setup Goals
-Easy of plugging in any stream of EEG, fNIRS, or haptic data stream that might be an input.
+Ease of extensibility for any stream of EEG, fNIRS, or haptic data stream that might be used as an input.
+Portable to carry with you.
+Offline-first to protect private data.
+Computational possibility (e.g. networking, intelligence, etc.).
+Customizable to steersman aesthetic.
+Accessible to hackers.

 ## Input Convolution
 5x5